Lightning-AI/lightning-Habana/docs/source/basic.rst

 Run on Gaudi
 ------------

-To enable PyTorch Lightning to utilize the HPU accelerator, simply provide ``accelerator="hpu"`` parameter to the Trainer class.
+To enable PyTorch Lightning to utilize the HPU accelerator, simply provide ``accelerator=HPUAccelerator()"`` parameter to the Trainer class.

 .. code-block:: python